 T: +44 141 331 3881

 Elaine Duncan joined GCU in 1993.
-She is a member of both the Health Protection and Improvement Research Group and the Active Living Group within the Institute for Applied Health at GCU.
-She supports the Talented Athletes Programme and is a member of the Sport, Health and Active Lifestyle Group within GCU.
-Her specialist areas are emotional health and wellbeing, written-disclosure, positive psychology and wellbeing interventions, sport and exercise psychology.
+She is a member of the Institute for Applied Health Research of GCU, aligning with the institute's research on protecting and promoting health and wellbeing and active living.
+Her specialist areas are emotional health and wellbeing, the efficacy of written-disclosure, the efficacy of positive psychology and wellbeing interventions and sport and exercise psychology.
 Elaine is a Chartered Psychologist and a Chartered Scientist with the British Psychological Society (BPS).
-She is also a Registered Sport and Exercise Psychologist with the Health Professions Council.
-In November 2010 she graduated with a MSc. in Psychological Counselling.
-She is now a person-centred counsellor at The Sandyford Initiative, Glasgow and a member of the British Association for Counselling and Psychotherapy (BACP).
+She is also a Registered Sport and Exercise Psychologist with the Health and Care Professions Council (HCPC).
+Since 2010 she has been a practicing counsellor with experience in both private and NHS sectors.
+She provides counselling to students within the Talented Athletes Programme at GCU.
+Elaine is also a member of the British Association for Counselling and Psychotherapy (MBACP).

-- Introductory Skills for Psychology, Level 1 (Trimester 1 and 2) – Module Leader
+- Introductory Skills for Psychology, Level 1 (Trimester 1), Module Leader

 - Psychology: An Introduction, Level 1 (Trimester 1 and 2)